The 7th biennial conference of the Music and Philosophy Study Group

 Please submit proposals by 15 December 2018 using the Free Sessions form.

-All paper submissions will be considered by blind review by the programme committee:
+All submissions to the Free Sessions and Associates Sessions will be considered by blind review by the programme committee:

 Dr Jeremy Coleman (University of Aberdeen)